kochsj/data_analysis/Lab12-Regressions/README.md

 ```

 ## Functionality/Architecture
-The Jupyter notebooks analyze comma-separated-value files (.csv) - vgsales.csv, trip.csv, weather.csv, and station.csv.
-We use NumPy and panda methods to analyze the averages, maximum, mode, and other attributes of the data.
+The Jupyter notebooks analyze comma-separated-value files (.csv).
+In this module we use matplotlib to plot points on a graph given an x and y axis.
+Using sklearn's linear model module, we create linear regression models of the plotted data points.

 ## Change Log
-Mon Dec 16 2019 22:28:59<br>Read four csv files and created two Jupyter Notebooks analyzing the data.
+Tue Dec 16 2019 20:28:59<br>Read four csv files and created two Jupyter Notebooks analyzing the data.